cbeauhilton/beauhilton.com/site/about.md

 some say,
 but there is gold in them there hills -
 [Shigeru Ban](https://en.wikipedia.org/wiki/Shigeru_Ban) is my hero).
-Whenever possible,
-I use free and public data sources, free and open-source software, and attach permissive licensing to my own code, which is generally available at my own git repository (link in the navigation at the top of this page) as well as on GitHub.
-(I'm not opposed to making money, but the way I see it, public good (government money) -> public good (primary research) -> public good (data science using the output from that primary research)).

-Though I think of myself as a digital anthropologist, I will usually describe myself as a data scientist, which is more commonly recognized and not at all inaccurate, because it focuses on the tools rather than the subjects or goals.
+There are abstracts from conferences aplenty describing the cutting edge of everything, usually seen as jots and tiddles on the march of science forward but forgotten when the journal article gets published, and lab values and imaging results and clinic notes generated in the usual course of patient care, used once or a few times and then forgotten and discarded in the wake of what comes next - in all of this digital refuse I believe there are insights to be gained, efficiencies to be achieved, lives to be saved.

 ---

 ### disparities in cancer research across space and time

-My current project is a work in progress, creating a third-party database/archive of all the abstracts from the two big annual cancer meetings (ASH and ASCO - as a starting point), made machine-readable and hence more easily accessible en masse.
+This ongoing project starts with a custom metadata archive of all the abstracts from the two big annual cancer meetings (ASH and ASCO - as a starting point), made machine-readable and hence more easily accessible en masse.
-Here's a [rough prelim](https://ash-abstracts.vercel.app/abstracts_small/abstracts) of what that will look like, with an interactive map and sorting/search/export
+Here's a [rough prelim](https://ash-abstracts.vercel.app/abstracts_small/abstracts) of what that looks like, with an interactive map and sorting/search/export
 (you can hit JSON or CSV endpoints trivially to get nicely formatted data, as opposed to the hulking web scrapers and HTML wranglers I wrote to get the data the first time).
-First analysis will be on the authors and affiliations (global mapping, with a time component), how those overlap with disease states
+Analyses are planned on the authors and affiliations (global mapping, with a time component), and how those overlap with disease states
 (e.g. how much sickle cell research comes out of Sub-Saharan Africa?
-We know it's bad, but nobody has quantified how bad - the idea is to have a platform for answering these questions easily), before branching out into things like conflicts of interest and NLP on the abstract texts proper, etc.
+We know it's bad, but nobody has quantified how bad - the idea is to have a platform for answering these questions easily), before branching out into things like conflicts of interest and various analyses using NLP, etc.

 ---